mithunshanbhag/mithunshanbhag.github.io/_drafts/playbook-scratchpad.md

 * deep work, deep focus, avoid distractions
 * prioritize yourself first, the selfishness illusion
 * inbound, not outbound. make them come to you. don't go to them. pull, not push. get pursued, don't pursue.
+* purpose, focus (maximizing your focus)
+* saying no often (in order to pick the right opportunity, in order to prioritize yourself)

 Some principles (these are not really habits/systems):